sch3m4/mqtt-ble-tracker/README.md

-## BLE Tracker
+## MQTT Bluetooth Low Energy devices tracker

-This project was made to reuse RPI/OSMC devices as BLE tracker, but it can work on any Linux machine with a Bluetooth device.
+Altough this tool was made to reuse RPI/OSMC devices as BLE tracker, it can work on any Linux machine with a Bluetooth device.

 ## Description

-multiroom + hass + kalman filter
+This tool can be used as a room presence detector and tracker for BLE devices.

+Every time a BLE beacon is received, it applies a Kalman filter to smooth the RSSI and reduce the noise to make the system more accurate.

 ## Prerequisites
 - On Debian based machines: